-What services/facilities do young people currently use?
-Top three amenities that young people use are the beach, parks and sporting facilities.
-Making facilities more youth-friendly could improve how welcome young people feel when accessing them.
-Go-karting / motocross, more sports facilities and cafes were reported as the main facilities and services which they would like to access more.
-Looking at opportunities to improve facilities or support existing ones such as motocross and go-carting may improve accessibility of these spaces for young people.
-Cafes may be perceived by young people and the broader community as not particularly youth-friendly which may indicate a need for change in culture of local businesses, or the need for a dedicated youth space adjacent to other youth-focused facilities.
+- Making facilities more youth-friendly could improve how welcome young people feel when accessing them. - Looking at opportunities to improve facilities or support existing ones such as motocross and go-carting may improve accessibility of these spaces for young people. - Cafes may be perceived by young people and the broader community as not particularly youth-friendly which may indicate a need for change in culture of local businesses, or the need for a dedicated youth space adjacent to other youth-focused facilities.